Reeceeboii/AstroCue-Server/README.md

 In the broadest sense, AstroCue followed the MVC (Model-View-Controller) pattern, but with a view noteworthy alterations:

 - The **view** layer was actually a separate codebase on a separate domain (see the [AstroCue Client](https://github.com/Reeceeboii/AstroCue-Client)).
 - The server, on top of **models** and **controllers**, introduced a **service** layer.
 This layer housed data access code and a large portion of the business logic.
-These service classes were specific to a task (i.e. `EmailService` or `UserService`, and had accompanying interfaces such as `featuresEmailService` and `IUserService`).
+These service classes were specific to a task (i.e. `EmailService` or `UserService`, and had accompanying interfaces such as `IEmailService` and `IUserService`).
 These service classes were reusable and maintainable as they were fine grained and had their concrete behaviors offered to client classes through their interfaces that were registered with a dependency injection container.

   _This is similar to Martin Fowler's [P of EAA Catalog - Service Layer](https://martinfowler.com/eaaCatalog/serviceLayer.html)._